Italy holds a special place in my heart, and therefore, so does any kind of Italian food.

 Step 2 – Cook Pasta

 Fill a large pot with salted water and bring to a boil.
 Cook pasta according to the directions on the package.
+You can also prepare it in the electric pressure cooker.

 Drain the pasta in a colander.
 Set aside.